geoffrich/seattlejs-slides-2023/slides.md

 most apps need a way to navigate between different pages, load data, mutate data

 SK provides an answer for all of these things

-by providing an answer:

-- set devs up for success
-- easier onboarding to projects using SvelteKit
-- batteries included
 -->

 ---